richardpark-msft/azure-openai-keyless-go/README.md

     azd provision
     ```

     It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where the OpenAI model is available](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) (like "canadaeast").
 Then it will provision the resources in your account and deploy the latest code.

-If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.
+    ⚠️ If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.
 To change the location run:

     ```shell
     azd env set AZURE_LOCATION "yournewlocationname"
     ```

 3. When `azd` has finished, you should have an OpenAI account you can use locally when logged into your Azure account.
-You can output the necessary environment variables into an `.env` file like so:
+You can output the necessary environment variables into an `.env` file by running a script:

+    For Mac OS X / Linux:

     ```shell
-    azd env get-values > .env
+    ./write_dot_env.sh
     ```

+    For Windows:

+    ```shell
+    pwsh ./write_dot_env.ps1
+    ```

-4. Then you can run the example code in this repository.
+4. Then you can proceed to [run the Go example](#running-the-go-example).

 ## Running the Go example